josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 All the analysis logic [was kep together on a single module](empirestaterunup/analyze.py), separate from presentation, data loading or reports, in order to promote reuse.

+Testing is part integral of writing code, and as I kept adding more of it and went back to write unit tests.

 Let's check how to test our code (feel free to skip next section if you are familiar with unit testing)

 ### Testing, testing and after that ... testing

-Quickly things got a little bit complicated as I started writing more code to answer questions.
-That is the right moment to write unit tests:
+I assume you are familiar writing small, self-contained pieces of code to test your code.
+These are called unit tests.

 > The unittest unit testing framework was originally inspired by JUnit and has a similar flavor as major unit testing frameworks in other languages.
 It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.

 I tried to have a simple [unit test](https://docs.python.org/3/library/unittest.html) for every method I wrote on the code.
 This saved me lots of headaches down the road, as I refactored code I found better ways to get the same results, producing correct numbers.

-A Unit test is a class that extends 'unittest.TestCase'.
+A Unit test on this context is a class that extends 'unittest.TestCase'.
 Each method that starts with 'test_' is a test that must pass several assertions:

 ```python
 import unittest